 Historic Preservation Certification Application

-Beginning December 2, 2019, all certification applications submitted to State Historic Preservation Offices must use these forms (header of each form dated "Rev. 06/2016 v2").
+Beginning March 1, 2021, all certification applications received in State Historic Preservation Offices must use these forms (header of each form dated "Rev. 2019").
 Previous versions of the forms will not be accepted.

 Download application forms

 - DO NOT open the forms in a browser tab or window

 - DOWNLOAD the forms and SAVE them to your computer.
 To download and save, right click on the link and choose "Save Link As..."